 - Education: Bachelor in mechanical engineering; master in space studies; master in flight test engineering; master in defence studies

-- Flight certification: Airline Transport Pilot Licence (ATPL), fixed wing experimental test pilot, fighter pilot, civilian and military instructor pilot; 4,000 hours of flying experience on more than 25 aircraft types
+- Flight certification: Airline Transport Pilot Licence (ATPL), fixed wing experimental test pilot, fighter pilot, civilian and military instructor pilot; over 4,000 hours of flying experience on more than 40 aircraft types

 - Languages: English, French

 - Mission: Starliner-1 to the International Space Station

 Born , in Fort Saskatchewan, Alberta, Joshua Kutryk was raised on a cattle farm in eastern Alberta.
 He enjoys backcountry skiing, cycling, mountaineering and paragliding.